Guidelines & Procedures

-- Original receipts (the detailed hotel bill) must be attached to the Travel Expense Claim form.
+- Original receipts (the detailed hotel bill) must be attached to the Expense Report.
 Documents such as credit card slips cannot be used for reimbursement as they do not provide a detailed listing of the charges, including the applicable taxes, being claimed.

 - The actual cost of air travel will be reimbursed up to an amount not exceeding the economy rate when traveling by the most direct route.
 Exceptions to this policy are allowed where an individual has medical reasons that require other arrangements.

 - Airfares usually have to be paid prior to the actual trip.
 The recommended method of paying for airfare is to have it billed directly to a central University account.
-This can be done by making travel arrangements through one of the approved travel agents listed in Appendix A. Simply complete an Authority To Travel form, which includes the UniFi coding information (CFOAPAL) that the airfare is to be charged to, and take or send a copy of the Authority To Travel form to the selected travel agent.
+This can be done by making travel arrangements through Uniglobe or the Online Booking Tool in Concur.
+Simply complete a Travel Request form, and once approved, book flights with Concur using the approved Travel Request number, or email the Travel Request form to Uniglobe to have a travel agent book your flight for you.

-- When an approved travel agent is used, the cost of the ticket, travel agent fees, seat selection fees and trip cancellation insurance will be charged to the University's account.
+- When the approved travel agent is used, the cost of the ticket, flight and any other fees will be charged to the CFOAPAL provided on the travel request.

-- On a monthly basis, the costs that are charged to the University account are allocated to the CFOAPAL that is recorded on the Authority to Travel form.
+- On a monthly basis, the costs that are charged to the University account are allocated to the CFOAPAL that is recorded on the Travel Request form.

 - Whenever possible, travelers should take advantage of discounts by booking seat sales and excursion fares.
 If fares have been arranged at lower than economy rates which necessitate staying over an extra night, the extra accommodation and meal costs may be claimed if overall cost savings are still realized compared to flying on preferred dates at economy rates.